 Dancing Labs are residency environments that bring together two or more artists who normally do not have the time or privilege to be in dialogue.
 A Dancing Lab is a space for rigorous play and positive failure around an issue, idea, or field-wide trend.

 The Dancing Lab model helps NCCAkron subvert the prevailing lottery system approach to supporting artists.
 Connecting across geographical distances and subsidizing creative time without an expectation of a final product, artists share their working knowledge with each other and develop new ideas through body-based studio practice, personal introspection, and group reflection.

-NCCAkron, S3 Technologies (Akron, OH), and Kinetech Arts (San Francisco, CA) will lead an experimental, virtual Dancing Lab from May 5 to July 7, 2021.
-Artists will explore the use of augmented reality and its potential to expand their existing audience engagement practices.
-This laboratory is 100% remote (virtual) and will not require artists to travel to Akron for participation.
+From May-July of 2021, NCCAkron, S3 Technologies (Akron, OH), and Kinetech Arts (San Francisco, CA) led an experimental, virtual Dancing Lab exploring the use of technology in dance and its potential to expand audience engagement practices.

 PAST DANCING LABS

 NCCAkron’s social media and its monthly digital newsletters share inspiration, opportunities and insight on what’s happening at the Center and in the field.

 Photo credits: Cunningham: Mike Crupi; Screendance: Dale Dong Photography.